Violence against women: prevention through respect

 - Let your child know that she doesn’t have to tolerate violent or aggressive behaviour from friends or classmates.
 Teach your child to say, ‘Stop – I don’t like it’.

-- Never excuse rough or violent behaviour by saying things like ‘Boys will be boys’.
+- Never excuse rough or violent behaviour by saying things like ‘Boys will be boys’ or ‘He didn’t mean to hurt you’.

 - Show your child how to resolve conflicts using words and problem-solving skills.
 And let your child see you using words and problem-solving to sort out conflicts.